gentok/gentok.github.io/index.md

 ## Introduction

 Welcome to my website!
 I am an Assistant Professor at the Department of Political Science and International Relations at Nazarbayev University located in Nur-Sultan, Kazakhstan.
 I also served as a postdoctoral associate at the Council on East Asian Studies at Yale University during 2021-22.
 My research falls within the areas of Political Behavior, Political Psychology, Formal Modelling, and Quantitative Methodologies.
 Specifically, I am interested in the connection between political information and group identity and the mechanism of political decision-making and attitude formation.
 I received a Ph.D. in political science from the University of California, Davis.
 I also received a M.A. in political science from Waseda University and a B.A. in politics from International Christian University, Tokyo.
 Prior to entering college, I grew up in Kobe, a port city located in Western Japan.
-My works have appeared in *Journal of Theoretical Politics*, *Political Research Quarterly*, and *Social Science Quarterly*, among other peer-reviewed journals.
+My works have appeared in *Journal of Theoretical Politics*, *Political Research Quarterly*, *International Journal of Public Opinion Research* and *Social Science Quarterly*, among other peer-reviewed journals.

 ## Peer-Reviewed Publications

+**Kato, Gento** and Fan Lu (Forthcoming) “The Relationship between University Education and Pro-Immigrant Attitudes Varies by Generation: Insights from Japan,” <em>International Journal of Public Opinion Research</em>. {<a href="https://github.com/gentok/gentok.github.io/raw/master/files/v7.2.1x_foreignerjapan_preprint_main.pdf" target="_blank">Accepted Version (08/23/2023)</a>; <a href="https://github.com/gentok/gentok.github.io/raw/master/files/v7.2_foreignerjapan_final_appendix.pdf" target="_blank">Online Appendix</a>; <a href="https://doi.org/10.7910/DVN/LPGU97" target="_blank">Replication Files</a>}

 Annaka, Susumu and  **Gento Kato** (2022) “Can a Constitutional Monarch Influence Democratic Preferences?
 The Regulation of Public Expression in Japan,” <em>Social Science Quarterly, 103(3)</em>, 699-708.
 Joint first author. {<a href="https://doi.org/10.1111/ssqu.13152" target="_blank">Article Link</a>; <a href="https://doi.org/10.33774/apsa-2021-fp8q8-v3" target="_blank">Working paper (4/8/2021)</a>; <a href="https://doi.org/10.7910/DVN/OOIRHH" target="_blank">Replication Files</a>}